CaesarXInsanium/COMPTIA_A-_Notes/1001_study.md

 - ribbon cable
 - two drives can be connected with a single cable. however one must be configured as masteer and other slave
 - max cable lenght of 16 devices
+- IDE port is used to connect PATA drives to older motherboards. has 2 rows of pins, 40 total, is a parallel interace
 -

 ## SCSI

 - was universal connector before the introduction of USB
-- SCSI ID is used to identify devies on a SCSI device chain
+- SCSI ID is used to identify devices on a SCSI device chain
 - LUN -> method of identifying logical partitions in SCSI hard drive.

 ## RAM